illama/illama_billing/README.md

 ### 🛠️ **Installation Guide**

+1. **Download the script release** directly from the GitHub Releases page. **Do not use git clone**, as the script will not work properly without the release version.
-1. Place the script in your `resources` folder.
+2. Place the script in your `resources` folder.
-2. Import the SQL file into your database (`Install/sql.sql`).
+3. Import the SQL file into your database (`Install/sql.sql`).
-3. Add the following to your `server.cfg`:
+4. Add the following to your `server.cfg`:
    ```plaintext
    ensure ox_lib
    ensure es_extended
    ensure illama_billing
    ```
-4. Start your server and enjoy!
+5. Start your server and enjoy!

 ---